-Now that we have established how that Internet of Things isn’t going anywhere, and all of us are on the same page that innovations are indeed a requirement in today’s time, let’s further understand how to secure IoT.
-Instead of fighting innovation, let’s know how to protect ourselves from the bad actors.
+Now that we have established how the Internet of Things isn’t going anywhere, and all of us are on the same page that innovations are indeed a requirement in today’s time, let’s further understand how to secure IoT.
+Instead of fighting innovation, let’s learn to protect ourselves from the bad actors.

 Loopholes preventing IoT security